cjmcguire88/config-files/README.md

 - `/etc/mkinitcpio.conf`
 *For generating minimal initramfs.
 My modules will not be the same as yours.*
 See [Minimal initramfs - ArchWiki](https://wiki.archlinux.org/index.php/Minimal_initramfs)

 <sup>2</sup>*Seriously if you break your system by messing around with your mkinitcpio.conf I will laugh at you.
-You've been warned!!
+You've been warned!*
 ___
 ![desktop](desktop.png)